functional-nomads/functional-nomads.github.io/_posts/2014-04-15-hasch-intro.markdown

 use a different hashing algorithm and create similar UUIDs (but this doesn't satisfy the UUID standard yet).
 Our UUID hash is internally versioned, so it can be fixed 4 times (before hopefully UUID5 will be superseeded anyway).

-Don't consider it stable yet, but only after the next release and possible feedback.
+Don't consider the hash stable yet, but only after some possible initial feedback for the next release.

 # future plans